clairebear1135/clairebear1135/README.md

 - 💬 Ask me about ...
 Simple HTML & CSS
 - 📫 How to reach me: ...
 Through email
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I love gaming and coding
+I've been using computers since I was 11 years old